10 Reasons Why You Should See Alaska in SeptemberBack To Blog

 As the tourist season winds to a close, many hotels and tour companies drop prices significantly in order to keep their rosters full.
 Take advantage of this by researching deals ahead of time – you may be able to obtain discounted tour rates or add an additional traveler to your party for little or no cost.
 Check out Princess Lodges specials before you book!.
 With lowered flight and room rates, you can stretch your sightseeing dollars that much further.

 It’s pretty hard even for novice fishermen not to take home one fish during Alaska’s long and prolific fishing season.
 September is no exception.
 The late silver salmon run keeps the Kenai River flipping, and Sitka’s fishing on the Pacific Ocean means you might get the chance to reel in a heavyweight.

 8. Longer days than anywhere in the lower 48

 With its northern location and sun-friendly time zone, Alaska actually enjoys an average of 10-17 more minutes of daylight per day than the rest of the country, plus brighter light preceding sunrise and sunset.
 Alaska may be infamous for dark winters, but for the months before and after summer, the long days will have you out maximizing your recreation time while the rest of the country is getting ready to turn in.

 9. Fewer pesky mosquitoes

-Alaska is home to 35 different species of mosquito, and not one of them is welcomed by the visitors to our many stunning parks, rivers, and mountains.
+Alaska is home to 35 different species of mosquitos, and not one of them is welcomed by the visitors to our many stunning parks, rivers and mountains.
 September, however, is perfect for those who prefer bug-free travel.
 After their busy season during June and July, the majority of mosquitoes die off, which means visitors in the autumn can breathe just a little bit easier (and worry less about repellents) while out enjoying hiking and boating adventures.

 10. You just might catch the end of the Alaska State Fair